Table of Contents

 But these new capabilities introduce new risks.
 The moment AI agents gain access to your infrastructure, you need to consider more than just how people use AI.
 You need to control what the AI itself can do.

-AI Behavior is Governed by Permissions
+AI Agent Behavior in AWS Is Defined by IAM Permissions

 AWS Bedrock acts as a front-end interface to large language models (LLMs) from providers like Anthropic, Meta, and Amazon.
 When you deploy an agent or use a workflow, you give it IAM permissions to perform tasks on your behalf.
+That could be reading from data sources, invoking Lambda functions, or querying other AWS services.
+What an agent can do depends entirely on how its execution role is scoped, and that scoping is where things can quietly go wrong.

 Your DevOps team builds a shared Bedrock agent to answer internal policy questions.
 It connects to a knowledge base in S3 and uses Lambda functions to process responses.